 The importance of rhetoric and public engagement in understanding, critiquing, engaging, and imagining more just, ethical, and sustainable worlds.

-How to develop their critical sensibilities towards their self and others.
+Critical sensibilities towards ourselves and others.

 The importance of engaging multiple media and political viewpoints different from our own.

 As a Communication course, we will pursue our CRAFT in each of our assignments and classroom discussion.
 Our goal is to question how our communication skill can move us beyond a classroom space to participate in public social change.